 4. Put your hands in your hair.

 One of the most common poses is having your hand touch your hair.
 If it feels awkward to just have your arms hanging to your side, by all means, naturally brushing or playing with your hair in photos always works!
-The key to pulling this pose off well requires it to be as natural as possible!
+The key to pulling this pose off well requires it to be as natural as possible.
 Tip: Don’t put your hands in your hair too much.
-Once again, it’s great to give your photographer versatility in your poses!
-Having your hands in your hair in all of the shots is a little repetitive.
+Once again, it’s great to give your photographer versatility in your poses.

 5. Play with your garments.